Business Risks and Uncertainties

 14. Risks Associated with Compliance

 The group is involved in a diverse range of businesses in Japan and overseas and is subject to extensive laws and regulations imposed in various business domains.
 These restrictions include the Companies Act, tax laws, the Antimonopoly Act, the Financial Instruments and Exchange Act, laws relating to corruption, laws relating to trade security, laws relating to sanctions, and other laws and regulations in Japan, as well as various types of laws and regulations in each of the countries where the group conducts business.
 Toyota Tsusho's fundamental policy on compliance is for the execution of business by officers and employees to follow these laws, regulations, and corporate ethics.
-The Compliance&Crisis Management Department, a specialized compliance organization, functions as a hub for strengthening the compliance systems of the entire group through a global network, and with the cooperation of relevant administrative departments including the Legal Department, formulates and implements various compliance measures (messages from the company head on compliance, rank-specific compliance training, creation of a global whistleblower system, etc.) to raise awareness of compliance with laws and regulations.
+The Compliance & Crisis Management Department, a specialized compliance organization, functions as a hub for strengthening the compliance systems of the entire group through a global network, and with the cooperation of relevant administrative departments including the Legal Department, formulates and implements various compliance measures (messages from the company head on compliance, rank-specific compliance training, creation of a global whistleblower system, etc.) to raise awareness of compliance with laws and regulations.

 Regarding logistics-related compliance risks, we established trade management systems in compliance with the Foreign Exchange and Foreign Trade Act, customs laws, and other laws and regulations in Japan and the laws and regulations of relevant countries overseas as well as U.S. laws on sanctions and on re-export controls, and we strive to establish appropriate Harmonized System (HS) code determination rules to avoid subsequent surcharges due to HS code errors during import customs clearance in Japan and overseas.
-Despite the implementation of these measures, compliance risk in business activities cannot be completely eliminated.
-Any improper or unlawful conduct by officers or employees may damage the social trust of the group.
-This may adversely affect the group's operating results and financial condition.

 15. Risks Associated with Safety